-Employees may be compensated for overtime (i.e., hours beyond 40 in a workweek) at timeand-a-half rate with compensatory time off (comp time) or direct pay.
+Employees may be compensated for overtime (i.e., hours beyond 40 in a workweek) at time-and-a-half rate with compensatory time off (comp time) or direct pay.
 The following applies to all nonexempt employees:

-- Employees can accumulate up to 60 hours of comp time. - Comp time must be used in the duty year that it is earned. - Use of comp time may be at the employee's request with supervisor approval, as workload permits, or at the supervisor's direction. - An employee may be required to use comp time before using available paid leave (e.g., sick, personal, vacation). - Weekly time records will be maintained on all nonexempt employees for the purpose of wage and salary administration.
+- Employees can accumulate up to 60 hours of comp time. - Comp time must be used in the duty year that it is earned. - Use of comp time may be at the employee's request with supervisor approval, as workload permits, or at the supervisor's direction.

+- An employee may be required to use comp time before using available paid leave (e.g., sick, personal, vacation). - Weekly time records will be maintained on all nonexempt employees for the purpose of wage and salary administration.

-Travel Expense Reimbursement
+Travel Expense Reimbursement (Policy DEE)

-Policy DEE

-Before any travel expenses are incurred by an employee, the employee's supervisor and the Superintendent must give approval.
+Before any travel expenses are incurred by an employee, the employee's supervisor and Superintendent must give approval.
 For approved travel, employees will be reimbursed for mileage and other travel expenditures according to the current rate schedule established by the district.
 Employees must submit receipts, to the extent possible, to be reimbursed for allowable expenses other than mileage.
-Meals: Receipts must be turned in.
-Mileage: Only if school vechicle is NOT available, reimbursed at current Federal mileage.

-Health, Dental, and Life Insurance
+Health, Dental, and Life Insurance (Policy CRD)

-Policy CRD